AIMS:Average Information Matrix Splitting: Introduction

-The aim of this short note is to provide a concise mathematical statement.
-The statement says that by splitting the average of the observed information matrix and the expected information matrix, a simper approximation to the observed information matrix than the Fisher information matrix exists.
-Such an approximation significantly reduces computations.
-The average information idea was first proposed in \cite{john95} for (co)variance matrices which linearly depend on variance parameters.
-It results an efficient breeding algorithm in \cite{GTC95}, and followed by \cite{M97}.
-Unfortunately, several recent \textit{Nature} publications \cite{zhou12,zhang10,lip11,lis12} on the hot genome-wide association study---a subject closely related to breeding---neglect these formulas according to the limited but essential formulas that they supply, for example \cite[eq.7, eq.8]{zhou12}.
-The results presented here are applicable in (co)-variance parameters estimation with linear mixed models and the mathematical abstraction can shed light on other applications which involve a maximum likelihood estimation.
+The aim of this short note is to provide a concise mathematical result: the average of the observed information and the Fisher information can be split into two parts; the essential part enjoys a simple formula and is easy to compute, while the other part which involves a lot of computations is a random zero matrix and thus is negligible.
+Such a spitting and approximation provides significant reduction in computations.
+What we should mention is that the average information idea has been proposed in \cite{john95} for (co)variance matrices which linearly depend on variance parameters.
+It results in an efficient breeding algorithm in \cite{GTC95}, and followed by \cite{M97}.
+However, previous results assume that the variance-variance matrix should be linearly dependent on the underlying variance parameters.
+Here we prove that similar results still be obtained even the variance-variance matrix is not linearly dependent on the underlying variance parameters.